About the strategy

 As part of the development of the Local Flood Risk Management Strategy, and in line with the Strategic Environmental Assessment Regulations guidance available, we have determined that an SEA is required.
 You can find out more about the SEA process at the following web sites:

 We will be consulting with the Environment Agency, Natural England and English Heritage as well as the general public at various stages of the development of the SEA.

 We will be consulting affected Risk Management Authorities, other organisations and the public at various stages as we develop the Local Flood Risk Management Strategy.

 During February and March 2012, we undertook a survey to inform our Strategy.
 We did this to understand the perspective of others, their opinion on what our priorities should be and enhance our understanding of local flood risk concerns and issues.
 We would like to offer our thanks for the very high response that we have received.
-We value your comments and are currently feeding these into an Outline Strategy that we intend to consult on in Summer 2013.
-If you would like to discuss our Strategy in the meantime, please contact our Flood Risk Management team directly on email: email@example.com
+We value your comments and are currently using these to help us develop the Local Flood Risk Management Strategy.
+If you would like to discuss our Strategy, please contact our Flood Risk Management team directly on email: firstname.lastname@example.org

 The Local Flood Risk Management Strategy is an opportunity to understand local flood risk issues, share your experiences of flooding, learn about how you can become more resilient to flooding and have your say about how the County Council, other organisations and communities should work together in the future to manage such risks.

 You can download an information pack that we sent out to communities in early 2012 from here.
 This includes:

 We wish to work collaboratively across organisational boundaries to develop the strategy, deliver efficient and integrated solutions, support local communities and manage flood risk within wider river catchments.